Tim Timmons (musician)

-Timothy "Tim" Howard Timmons (born February 9, 1976) is an American musician, who sings contemporary worship and contemporary Christian music, and is currently signed to Reunion Records.
+Timothy Howard Timmons (born February 9, 1976) is an American musician, who sings contemporary worship and contemporary Christian music, and is currently signed to Reunion Records.
 His debut studio album Cast My Cares was released on June 4, 2013, and Paul Mabury produced the album.
 The lead single from that album released on March 22, 2013, and it has reached No. 21 on the Christian Songs chart.

 Background

 Timmons was born on February 9, 1976.
 Timmons is married to Hilary Beth Timmons, whose birth name is Hilary Beth Larson, and they have four children together, who are Malia, Noah, and twins Aaron and Anna.
+Since 1998, he has been a worship leader for Mariners Church in Irvine, California.

 Doctors told him he had five years left to live after a cancer diagnosis was made in June 2001.

 Music

 Timmons was signed to Reunion Records in 2013.
 His first studio album was produced by Paul Mabury, and is entitled Cast My Cares, which was released on June 4, 2013.
+He was selected to open for MercyMe during the band's 2013 Rock and Worship Roadshow.
 Timmons released his album, HERE, with Integrity Music on April 16, 2021.